 17. Arkham Horror: The Card Game

 Lovecraftian living card game full of secrets and scares

 A spin-off from the horror board game of the same name - with which it shares the Arkham Horror Files universe - Arkham Horror: The Card Game throws players into a number of scary adventures involving cultists, cosmic nightmares and the end of the world.

 In the living card game, players’ investigators travel between locations to seek out clues to each scenario’s main mystery.
 Along the way, they’ll face monsters and enemies and risk both physical and mental wellbeing, needing to either flee or fight back using items and equipment they’ve found.

-Since its release the co-op board game has seen a number of expansions and extra scenarios released, each offering standalone challenges and forming part of longer story arcs.
+Since its release the co-op game has seen a number of expansions and extra scenarios released, each offering standalone challenges and forming part of longer story arcs.

 As a Tabletop Simulator mod, the Arkham Horror LCG features the mythos packs, promo cards and campaigns released by publisher Fantasy Flight Games, plus more than 30 campaigns and scenarios created by fans of the game.
 Thanks to scripting, the scenarios’ setup is automated, meaning players can dive straight into the terror.